gingerchew/ginger.wtf-2024/README.md

 - [ ] Some sort of highlight component, ~~blockquote~~, side comment
 - [ ] Theme chooser (in progress)
 - [ ] edge function to make theme color not flash on dark mode
+- [ ] Group/Consolidate the indie web things more sanely